 But it could be eclipsed by one more resource play…wind from off the lake and the waste of our factory farms offers the region the ability to participate in the renewable energy industry.

 It’s Time Govern Wind Energy Right

 In 2008, the energy companies had a land rush with signing up landowners in the windiest part of the state; Huron County.
-Local governments where not ready for the onslaught.
-As a result, the first generation of wind farm development was a unmitigated disaster for the community.
+Local governments were not ready for the onslaught.
+As a result, the first generation of wind farm development was an unmitigated disaster for the community.
 It impacted everyone, but only a few benefited.
 The backlash from the community was to shut all projects down.
 Huron County’s current moratorium will continue to hold any further development until there is fair and equitable governance and benefit from future wind development.
 Here are some ideas.

 - Enable Lease Agreements that Benefit the Entire Community – Face it.
 The huge industrial wind turbines are an “awesome eyesore”.
 Everyone is impacted.
 So why not have lease agreements that offer a staggered pay off to the landholder, surrounding neighbors and township residents that reflect the various levels of nuisance impact.
 At least the pain soothed with a bit of a payback for the trouble.